0xPARC/0xparc-intro-book/easy/src/fhe0.typ

 As a sort of silly example, imagine your message is a whole number between 0 and 10 (so it’s one of 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10), and
 your "encryption" scheme encodes the message as a real number that is very close to the message.
-So if the cyphertext is 1.999832, well then that means the original message was 2.
+So if the ciphertext is 1.999832, well then that means the original message was 2.
 The decryption procedure is "round to the nearest integer."